Michael Sharpe (psychiatrist)

 Michael Sharpe is a British psychiatrist and academic, specialising in the psychiatric aspects of medical illness.
-He is Professor of Psychological Medicine at the University of Oxford and a Fellow of Saint Cross College, Oxford.
+He is an Emeritus Professor of Psychological Medicine at the University of Oxford and a Fellow of Saint Cross College, Oxford.
 From 1997 to 2011, he was Professor of Psychological Medicine at the University of Edinburgh.
+Sharpe was the elected President of the European Association of Psychosomatic Medicine for 2022-2023.